Scientific Classifications explained

 Common Name: European Rabbit

-Rabbits have brown-grey fur, pale bellies and long ears (but these are relatively short compared with those of a hare).
+Oryctolagus cuniculus, otherwise known as the European Rabbit, have brown-grey fur, pale bellies and long ears (but these are relatively short compared with those of a hare).
 The underside of the tail is white – this can be seen as the rabbit runs away from danger, and acts as a warning to others nearby.
-Rabbits are not native to Britain; the Normans brought them here in the 12th century for their, then much-prized, fur and meat.
+Rabbits are not native to Britain; the Normans brought them here in the 12th century for their then much-prized fur and meat.

 Today, rabbits are among our commonest and most widespread mammals.
 They live in a system of burrows called a warren.
 They use regular trails between their burrows and feeding areas, which often become worn and conspicuous.
 You may see a pile of rabbit droppings in a prominent place – this is a communal latrine also used as a territory marker.